dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity-custom-storage-providers.md

 In each of these cases, you can write a customized provider for your storage mechanism and plug that provider into your app.

-ASP.NET Core Identity is included in application templates in Visual Studio with the "Individual User Accounts" option.
+ASP.NET Core Identity is included in project templates in Visual Studio with the "Individual User Accounts" option.

 When using the .NET Core CLI, add `-au Individual`: